johnthagen/python-blueprint/README.rst

 Build the docs using the ``docs`` tox environment (e.g. ``tox`` or ``tox -e docs``).
 Once built, open ``docs/_build/index.html`` in a web browser.

+To configure Sphinx to automatically rebuild when it detects changes, run ``tox -e docs-serve`` and open http://127.0.0.1:8000 in a browser.

 Generate a New Sphinx Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~